 A staircase located adjacent to the Bowman Dinosaur Viewing Laboratory will lead you up to the Overlook.
 Alternate access to the Overlook can be achieved via elevator by inquiring at the Front Desk.

-• Oceans in Montana: Dip under the surface of the vast seaway that covered much of North America during the Age of Dinosaurs and encounter carnivorous marine reptiles.
+As the tides change, dip under the surface of the seaway that covered much of North America during the Cretaceous, and keep an eye out for carnivorous marine reptiles.